richmondu/libfaceid/README.md

 #### Face Encoding/Embedding

 - Speed is not a big factor.
 Face embedding and face identification can take 3-5 seconds.
 - Accuracy is critically important.
+False match rate should be low as much as possible.
-(Do multiple predictions and get the highest count.
-Or apply different models for predictions for double checking.)
+- Can do multiple predictions and get the highest count.
+Or apply different models for predictions for double checking.

 #### Face Identification